PeggyJV/steward/README.md

 CELLAR_DRY_RUN=false cargo run -- -c [your_config_file_name.toml] start
 ```

-### Cellar Rebalancer Subcommands
+### Steward Subcommands

-Below is a list of the Cellar rebalancer's subcommands:
+Below is a list of the Steward's subcommands:

 | Subcommand        | Description                                                 |
 | ----------------- | ----------------------------------------------------------- |